Teufeuleu/StreamingAudioPerformanceGuide/audio/reastream.md

 12. Now if you play some sound in your audio software you should get it into your OBS audio input capture device.
 If so, you're good to go to part [5.
 Streaming configuration](../streaming.md).
 If not, see below for some troubleshooting.

-What to do if ReaStream in OBS do not receive sound from my audio software?
+## What to do if ReaStream in OBS does not receive sound from my audio software?

 - Make sure you are using the same sample rate (44.1Khz or 48KHz) in your audio software and OBS (Settings \> Audio tab)
 - Right click the Audio input capture, open "Properties" then select another input device.
 For some reasons, it might not work with some devices (especially the "Default" one).